High-Linalool Strains Perfect for Relaxing

 In the most scientific definition, linalool is psychoactive because it affects your brain.

 While you cannot smoke a terpene itself, you can smoke lavender flower.
 When the flower is harvested, dried, and ground up, you can smoke it by itself or mix it into THC or CBD flower.
-If you don’t want to harvest lavender yourself, you can buy an herbal blend with lavender or herbal prerolls, like these Lavender botanically blended pre-rolls from Drew Martin.
+For a different way to enjoy lavender along your journey, some pre-rolls and vapes are known for their lavender-esque floral notes.
+Edie Parker‘s Good Night Lavender Vanilla vapes, for example, add these aromas to your travel planner.